 Will the COVID-19 vaccines cause me to test positive on COVID-19 viral tests?

-Vaccines currently in clinical trials in the United States won’t cause you to test positive on viral tests, which are used to see if you have a current infection.
+Vaccines in the United States won’t cause you to test positive on viral tests, which are used to see if you have a current infection.
 If your body develops an immune response, which is the goal of vaccination, there is a possibility you may test positive on some antibody tests.
 Antibody tests indicate you had a previous infection and that you may have some level of protection against the virus.
-Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.

 If I’ve already gotten sick with COVID-19, do I still need to take the COVID-19 vaccine?

-Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people may be advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
+Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people are advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
-Some early evidence suggests natural immunity may not last very long.
-We won’t know how long immunity produced by vaccination lasts until we have a vaccine and more data on how well it works.
-Both natural immunity and vaccine-induced immunity are important aspects of COVID-19 that experts are trying to learn more about, and CDC will keep the public informed as new evidence becomes available.

 What agency recommends and determines the order of vaccine allocations when supply is limited?